excsn/fibre/ioc/README.md

 The container is built from the ground up for concurrency.
 It uses high-performance concurrent data structures (`dashmap` and `once_cell`) to ensure that registering and resolving services is completely thread-safe, without sacrificing performance.

 ### Multiple Service Lifetimes
-Fibre supports different service lifetimes to suit various use cases:
+`Fibre IoC` supports different service lifetimes to suit various use cases:
 *   **Singleton**: A single instance is created on first use and shared for all subsequent requests.
 *   **Transient**: A new instance is created every time the service is requested.
 *   **Instance**: A pre-existing object is registered directly with the container.